the-gigi/gigi-zone/content/posts/2024/05/advanced-k8s-scheduling-and-autoscaling/index.md

-There is a long time (5 years!) open issue [\[EKS\] \[request\]: Nodegroup should support tagging ASGs](https://github.com/aws/containers-roadmap/issues/608) that didn't get any response from the EKS team.cbkrrnkiulbldcflhvncuvdhfkljkvihljtflkvr

-So, the solution there is to explicitly create ASG tags corresponding your node group tags.
-This is annoying, but if you practice IaC as you should it's a one time thing.
+There is a long time (5 years!) open issue [\[EKS\] \[request\]: Nodegroup should support tagging ASGs](https://github.com/aws/containers-roadmap/issues/608) that didn't get any response from the EKS team.
+The workaround here is to explicitly create ASG tags corresponding your node group tags.
+This is annoying, but if you practice IaC (Infrastructure as Code) it's a one time thing.

 Both terraform and Pulumi have dedicated resources especially to handle this use case.
 See: